Copperfield Academy- SEND Report March 2021

 These will be connected to the areas of the child’s SEND.
 Therefore they may be to do with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (for example problems to do with fine motor control), and cognitive areas (learning).

 Although these may seem daunting, the areas of SEN are broken down to simplify the process of identifying and catering for the child’s specific area for development.
 Most importantly the targets depend on the needs of the child and their starting point—stage not age!!

-Intervention programmes we currently use at Copperfield Academy include: Targeted Provision Groups for Literacy and Numeracy (led by TAs for specific children –The children are given tools to support them to integrate back in to the mainstream classroom), Small Group Phonics / Reading / Writing / Mathematics sessions/Reading Therapeutic Play/ Lego Skills/ Pre-teaching/Sensory Circuits/ BEAM Wacky Hands (fine and gross motor)/ Social Skills Groups (discrete groups as well as support on the playground) /Fine Motor Skills/ Nurture Group/ STLS interventions (VI +HI)/Lunch-time Social Skills Group Play Factor
+Intervention programmes we currently use at Copperfield Academy include: Targeted Provision Groups for Literacy and Numeracy (led by LSAs for specific children –The children are given tools to support them to integrate back in to the mainstream classroom), Small Group Phonics / Reading / Writing / Mathematics sessions/Reading Therapeutic Play/ Lego Group/ Pre-teaching/Sensory Circuits/ BEAM Wacky Hands/ Social Skills Groups (discrete groups as well as support on the playground) /Fine Motor Skills/ Nurture Group/ STLS interventions (VI +HI)/Lunch-time Social Skills Group.

 Test and examinations- Access arrangements